tytysam/react-widgets-collection/README.md

 - Debouncing
 - Binding event handlers
 - Filtering lists
-- Hiding and showing lists
+- Hiding and showing lists (dynamic rendering using classes)
 - Building navigation without React-Router

 See the live collection of widgets <a href="https://tcs-react-widget-collection.netlify.app/" target="_blank" >here</a>.